-The Matrix TF30 is one of two folding treadmills in the company's new home line, along with the TF50.
-With advanced cushioning, solid steel construction and a smooth, powerful motor, it's a great option for those who can afford a high-end machine.
+The Matrix TF30 is one of two folding treadmills in the company's new residential lineup, along with the up-level TF50.
+With advanced cushioning, solid steel construction and a smooth, powerful motor, it's a great option for those looking for a high-end machine.

 The TF30 has an easy-fold design with transport wheels, a black and dark gray frame and a choice of three different consoles so you can choose the one that most appeals to you.

 Let's look at some of the other specs on this treadmill....

 Early reviews have been quite favorable, with many users noting the similarity between the commercial units they've been using at the gym and the new residential ones.
 The company has made it a priority to keep the consistent feel and design, which is a very good sign.

 The TF30 has a lot of great features, including Johnson Health's Ultimate Deck cushioning system that minimizes impact and the Johnson Drive system motor which is powerful, yet very smooth and quiet.

 You get up to a 15% incline and 12.5 mph speed, and the easily folded treadmill can be moved to another location or into a closet with the included transport wheels.

 The Matrix TF30 treadmill comes with three different console options: XR, XER and XIR.
 The XR is a basic LCD display; the XER and XIR are touch screen displays.

 Additional options will depend on which console you select.
 The base XR comes with ViaFit tracking, Sprint 8 intervals, Passport (watch HD videos on your own TV) and 10 built-in workout programs.

 The XER, with its 10" touchscreen, has all of the features of the XR plus Virtual Active (videos on the unit itself), Bluetooth, speakers, internet connectivity with app integration, smartphone syncing and a USB port.